Love Kills (Roberto Bellarosa song)

 "Love Kills" is a song recorded by Belgian singer Roberto Bellarosa.
 The song was written by Jukka Immonen and Iain Farquharson.
 It is best known as Belgium's entry to the Eurovision Song Contest 2013 held in Malmö, Sweden.
-The song competed in the first semi-final on 14 May 2013 for a spot in the final on 18 May 2013.
-During the first semi-final, Belgium was voted into the final on 18 May 2013.
-In the final the song placed 12th with 71 points.
+The song competed in the first semi-finals on 14 May 2013 for a spot in the finals on 18 May 2013.
+During the first semi-finals, Belgium was voted into the finals on 18 May 2013.
+In the finals, the song placed 12th with 71 points.

 Background

 On 16 December 2012, "Love Kills" was chosen as Belgium's Eurovision entry during a live radio show, aired on VivaCité.
 Co-writer Iain Farquharson wrote Azerbaijan's 2011 Eurovision winner, "Running Scared".